 “What are we doing here?
 Reading or playing?”

 On his left, he makes the Dominican cut the deck.

 The friar takes the book in turn –it does not contain much: barely more than three hundred pages–, and declares, doctoral:

 “Perhaps it is a dangerous traveller and we should submit it to the Holy Office.”

-“None of that,” argues the owner of the pulperia.
-“They would start inquiring upon how it reached me.”
+“None of that,” argues the pulperia owner.
+“They would start inquiring upon how it reached my hands.”

 And the soldier: “It can be nothing bad, for it is dedicated to the Duke of Béjar.”

 “For me, there is no duke but the Duke of Lerma.”

 And so they all start arguing.
 Naming the favourite was enough to disturb the calm in the courtyard, as if a hundred wasps had broken in.
 For a moment, the characters lower their tone and glimpse around: the annoyed pulpero has said that lord Phillip III is the Duke’s slave and that that lofty man rules Spain at will.
 Above the different voices, the miller raises his own: